 Ventilation System: To ensure an adequately balanced air flow, a ventilation design, usually completed by the mechanical contractor, is required before the Building Permit will be issued.
 Upon completion of the ventilation system installation, the licensed mechanical contractor shall provide certification that the system was installed as per the approved design.

-Contact Building Standards at 306.975.3236 or building.standards@saskatoon.ca for more information.
+Contact Building Standards at 306.975.3236 for more information